FREQUENTLY ASKED QUESTIONS

 ECIA EIA-364-87 Nanosecond Event Detection Test Procedure for Electrical Connectors, Contacts and Sockets

 Department of Defense Industry Week 2016 Competition to assess compliance with USDoD MIL-PRF-32516

 Universal Synaptics ONLY company to pass all tests in compliance with MIL-PRF-32516

 "Short duration intermittent faults that are under 100 nanoseconds across all LRU/WRA backplane circuits and associated wire harnesses"

-IFDIS 2.0 and Voyager test for discontinuity across all circuits, simultaneously and continuously, without the need for daisy-chaining circuits or complex Interface Test Adapters (ITAs)
+IFDIS 2.0 and the portable IFD test for discontinuity across all circuits, simultaneously and continuously, without the need for daisy-chaining circuits or complex Interface Test Adapters (ITAs)

 Unique capability to isolate a fault to a specific circuit without further ‘splitting of the system’